Bladder and Kidney Meridians for Yoga

 In Chinese Medicine, the Kidney and Urinary Bladder are paired.

-Physically, the Kidneys are located at the lower back just behind the lower ribs.
+Physically, the Kidneys are located in the lower back, just behind the lower ribs.
 They filter the blood and regulate the fluids.
 The Bladder is located just behind the pubic bone.
 It stores and eliminates urine.

 Energetically, the Kidneys are the root of all other yin and yang in the body.
 They are responsible for birth, growth, reproduction, and development.
 The Kidneys house the essence (Jing).
 This essence is easily taxed with stress and naturally declines with age.
-The Kidneys also maintain a balance of fluids in the body.
+The Kidneys also help maintain fluid balance in the body.

-In Chinese Medicine, the health of these organs is extremely important for the maintenance of deep energy and stamina.
-When the Kidneys are depleted there can be reproductive issues, fatigue, early aging, or developmental problems.
+In Chinese Medicine, the health of these organs is extremely important for maintaining deep energy and stamina.
+When the Kidneys are depleted, there can be reproductive issues, fatigue, early aging, or developmental problems.

 Watch the video to learn about the location of the Kidney and Urinary Bladder meridians and some acupressure points you can use in your yin yoga or active yoga practice: